galasa-dev/helm/README.md

 To verify that your secrets can still be read correctly, you can run `galasactl secrets get --format yaml` again and compare the YAML output with the content of YAML file that you applied in step 10.
 If the output is the same, then the secrets have been re-encrypted successfully.

-### Development
-To install the latest development version of the Galasa Ecosystem chart, clone this repository and update the following values in your [values.yaml](charts/ecosystem/values.yaml) file:

-1. Set the `galasaVersion` value to `main`
-2. Set the `galasaRegistry` value to `ghcr.io/galasa-dev`
-3. Set the `galasaBootImage` value to `galasa-boot-embedded`
-4. Set the `galasaWebUiImage` value to `webui`
-5. Optional: Set the `architecture` to your development machine's CPU architecture (`amd64` or `arm64`)
-    * On Linux/macOS, you can find this by running:
-      ```
-      uname -m
-      ```
-6. Set the `externalHostname` value to the hostname that will be used to access Galasa services.
-    * If you are deploying to minikube, see the [minikube](#deploying-to-minikube) instructions below to set this value

-#### Deploying to Minikube

-The following instructions apply only when installing the Helm chart to a minikube cluster.
+### Installing the Ecosystem chart on Minikube

+It is highly discouraged to use minikube for production purposes since it only provides a single Kubernetes node and will not scale well in demanding situations.
+Only use minikube for development and testing purposes.

+If you would like to install the chart into minikube, ensure you have minikube [installed](https://minikube.sigs.k8s.io/docs/start/) and that it is running with `minikube status`.
+If minikube is not running, start it by running `minikube start`.

+Once minikube is running, follow the instructions below to install the Galasa Ecosystem chart.
 Only follow the instructions that apply to your operating system.

-##### Linux
+#### Linux
 1. Ensure the NGINX Ingress controller is enabled by running:

     ```console
     minikube addons enable ingress
     ```

-2. Add an entry to your `/etc/hosts` file like the one shown below, ensuring the IP address matches the output of `minikube ip`:
+2. Add an entry to your `/etc/hosts` file like the one shown below, ensuring the IP address matches the output of `minikube ip` and (optionally) replacing `example.com` with any hostname that you would like to access your Galasa service on locally:
       ```console
       # Replace 192.168.49.2 with the output of minikube ip
       192.168.49.2 example.com